There are many reasons to do glute bridges but there are similar options too. Find out what alternatives could fit your training goals.

 2. Donkey kicks

 In essence, this next glute bridge alternative does not require any equipment and can easily be done at home.
-To do a donkey kick take the following steps:
+Take the following steps to do a donkey kick:

 - Start with your face facing the floor with your hands on the ground, your arms stretched, and your knees on the ground.